orobardet/gitlab-ci-linter/README.md

 make
 ```

-The Makefile accept the following targets:
+The Makefile accept the following targets (but not limited to):

 - `build`
 - `clean`
+- `test`: runs tests with code coverage
+- `html-cover`: generate an html report of tests coverage
+- `check`: runs some checks (fmt, vet, lint, security, cyclo, ...)
 - `rebuild`: force the rebuild from scratch (simply runs `clean` followed by `build`)
 - `install`: launch `go install`
 - `run`: run the program, after building it, if needed.
 Arguments for the program can be passed after the `run target`